laravel/docs/homestead.md

 ### Mail

 Homestead includes the Postfix mail transfer agent, which is listening on port `1025` by default.
 So, you may instruct your application to use the `smtp` mail driver on `localhost` port `1025`.
 Then, all sent mail will be handled by Postfix and caught by Mailhog.
 To view your sent emails, open [http://localhost:8025](http://localhost:8025) in your web browser.

+<a name="database-backups"></a>
+### Database Backups

+Homestead supports automatically backing up your MySQL or MariaDB and Postgres databases specified in `Homestead.yaml`.
+You must be using Vagrant 2.1.0 or greater (or have the `vagrant-triggers` plugin installed).

+To enable automatic exports simply add the following line to `Homestead.yaml`:

+    backup: true

+The next time you run `vagrant destroy` Homestead will export your databases to `mysql_backup` and `postgres_backup` respectively.
+These folders can be found in the folder where you cloned Homestead or the root of your project if you are using the [per project installation](per-project-installation) method.

 <a name="network-interfaces"></a>
 ## Network Interfaces